arminmaleki007/Faster-HEAL/README.md

 </p>

 <p align="center">
-  <em>Overview of the proposed Faster-HEAL framework for Efficient and Privacy-Preserving Collaborative Perception for heterogeneous collaborative perception.</em>
+  <em>Overview of the proposed Faster-HEAL: An Efficient and Privacy-Preserving Collaborative Perception for heterogeneous collaborative perception.</em>
 </p>

 ---